-The corporate Legal & Compliance department is headed by the SCVP Legal & Compliance and is responsible for maintaining our legal and compliance risk management framework, which consists amongst others of translating external compliance obligations into internal obligations for the Group and compliance specific to local offices, as necessary.
-As such, the corporate Legal & Compliance department acts as second line of defence through the review of the Managing Board's risk policies for conformance to external legal and compliance requirements in order to mitigate legal and compliance risks.
-Both the Group compliance function support management of each Group company on compliance issues.
-This includes identifying, assessing and monitoring as well as enhancing awareness of compliance risks and advising on whether or not to accept certain risks, on what mitigating measures to take, and in general on compliance matters.
-Furthermore, the department also reports on compliance risks, coordinates the handling of compliance incidents (including whistleblowing incidents) and advises management on the enforcement of compliance measures and rules.
-Measures are in place to strengthen the independence of the compliance function.
+The corporate Legal and Compliance department is headed by the SCVP Legal and Compliance and is responsible for maintaining our legal and compliance risk management framework which consists, amongst others, of translating external compliance obligations into internal obligations for the Group and compliance specific to local offices, as necessary.
+As such, the corporate Legal and Compliance department acts as second line of defence through the review of the Managing Board's risk policies for conformance to external legal and compliance requirements in order to mitigate legal and compliance risks.
+Both the Group compliance function and the local compliance function support management of each entity on compliance issues.
+This includes identifying and enhancing awareness of compliance risks, and advising on whether or not to accept certain risks, on what mitigating measures to take, and in general on compliance matters.
+Furthermore, the department also monitors and reports on compliance risks and enforces rules.
+Measures are in place that maintain the independence of the compliance function.
 The LeasePlan Compliance Charter and the Compliance Risk Management Framework are the base documents to control the risks of non-compliance.
-The SCVP Legal & Compliance, who is also the Group Compliance Officer, reports to the Chief Executive Officer on compliance matters and to the Chief Financial Officer on legal matters.
-Annually, the Group Compliance Officer reports to the Supervisory Board on material compliance maters and developments.
-Furthermore there is a direct reporting line to the Chairman of the Supervisory Board if circumstances so require.
+The compliance function also coordinates issues raised under the whistle blowing policy.
+The SCVP Legal and Compliance reports to the Chief Executive Officer on compliance matters and reports to the Chief Financial Officer on legal matters.

-Third Line of Defence
+Third line of defence